infrablocks/terraform-aws-lambda/README.md

 Be sure to include the permissions listed in the default policy so that the lambda can be created successfully, see `lambda_execution_policy` for the default policy.

+### Tags

+The module deploys `Component`, `DeploymentType`, `DeploymentLabel` and `DeploymentIdentifier` tags for any created infrastructure by default.
+Additional tags can be optionally passed in via the `tags` input variable, which will then be merged together with the default tags.

 Development
 -----------